syed-magtum-wmc-tech/git-learning/README.md

 Focus your learning

-Dedicate your self to learn new thing
+Dedicate yourself to learning new things

 Verifying Git push